kriede/plugin-patch-plugin/README.md

 > [!CAUTION]
 > Use this plugin with caution!
 Using this plugin might cause huge side-effects and could break your build process.

+## Peer dependencies

+This plugin requires [Webpack 5](https://webpack.js.org/) as peer dependency, older versions of Webpack are not supported.
+If you don't use webpack or if you do not intend to use it, this plugin is not of any use for you.

 ## Getting Started

 To begin, you'll need to install `plugin-patch-plugin`: